 Let's explore each method to start considering your options:

-If you’re looking for an option that’s quick to implement and comes with immediate benefits, one simple technique is to redirect your domain name to your social media page (also referred to as domain forwarding).
-By doing this, you have a business-branded Web address that offers credibility and ease when promoting your online presence – much better than saying “follow me on Facebook.”
+If you’re looking for an option that’s quick to implement and comes with immediate benefits, one simple technique is to register your own Web address via a domain name, and redirect it to the social media page of your choosing.
+This method (also referred to as domain forwarding) enables you to have a business-branded Web address that offers credibility and ease when promoting your online presence – much better than saying “follow me on Facebook.”

 - Quick and free – company profiles are simple to set up and most platforms don’t charge a fee.